-At Washington Physical Therapy and Rehabilitation, our physical therapists can use ergonomics to help resolve issues with pain you may face in your daily life, in addition to helping you prevent injuries.
+At Washington Physical Therapy, our physical therapists can use ergonomics to help resolve issues with pain you may face in your daily life, in addition to helping you prevent injuries.
 The items you use every day in your home or workplace are subject to modification, and we can help make them as comfortable for you as possible.
 To learn more about ergonomics and how it can benefit you, contact our Kirkland, WA physical therapy office today!

 The workplace and ergonomics - why it’s so important:

 The Occupational Health & Safety Administration (OSHA) states that companies in the United States spend at least $170 billion annually on occupational injuries.
 However, companies can reduce their injury and illness costs by as much as 40% simply by implementing certain health and safety systems - which includes ergonomics training.

 - Back pain caused by injuries to the muscles, joints, or discs

 - Cervical strain and pain (including a new phenomenon called "text neck")

 - Carpal tunnel syndrome (median nerve entrapment at the wrist)